slatedocs/slate/source/includes/_notes.md

   "created_at": "2017-03-28 00:38:41 -0700"
 }
 ```

-Just like field values, notes are used to keep track of state on an entity.
-They could be
-notes manually taken from due diligence, a meeting, or a call.
-Or, notes could be used to
-store logged activity from a prospect's visit to your website.

-## The Note Resource

 A note object contains `content`, which is a string containing the note body.
 In
 addition, a note can be associated with multiple people, organizations, or opportunities.